-Bazaruto is also home to the last viable population of dugongs in the Western Indian Ocean.
-The dugong is the only strictly marine herbivorous mammal, and is the only living representative of the once-diverse family Dugongidae, after its closest modern relative, the Steller’s sea cow was hunted to extinction in the 18th century.
+Bazaruto is also home to the last viable population of dugongs in the western Indian Ocean.
+The dugong is the only strictly marine herbivorous mammal, and is the only living representative of the once-diverse family, Dugongidae, after its closest modern relative, the Steller’s sea cow, was hunted to extinction in the 18th century.
 Under the management of African Parks, regular conservation monitoring measures are being implemented to survey and better protect this key species and its habitats.

 Most of the park’s reefs are located to the east of its islands.
 The reefs themselves are varied in structure and offer a range of diving experiences for the ecotourism industry.
 They are a valuable resource as they are an isolated node of reef development between the limited reefs in southern Mozambique and South Africa and the more extensive coral reefs north of Beira.
-The most spectacular diving is to be found in the outer reef areas where large fish are encountered and on the shallow, fringing reef tops where an abundance of corals and colourful reef fish occur.

 Sign up to be the first to hear #GoodNews happening around African Parks.×